Carlos Cardús

-Cardús had his best year in 1990 when he won four races and finished second in the 250cc world championship to John Kocinski in a close battle that went down to the last race of the season.
+Cardús had his best year in 1990, when he won four races and finished second in the 250cc world championship to John Kocinski in a close battle that went down to the last race of the season.
 In the last race of the year at Phillip Island in Australia, Cardús only needed to finish in second place behind Kocinski to win the world championship, however, his gear shift lever broke and he lost the title.
 He competed in the World Superbike Championship in 1994.

-Carlos is the uncle of Ricard Cardús.
+Cardús is the uncle of Ricard Cardús.

 Motorcycle Grand Prix Results

 Points system from 1969 to 1987:

 Points system from 1988 to 1992: